zporter/labelless_fields/README.md

 *<code>picky:</code> Boolean value*

-When set to true, the plugin will only look for labels with class of "labelless".
+When set to true, the plugin will only look for inputs with class of "labelless".
 Example:

 	<input type="text" class="labelless" />